Curriculum Statement for Geography

 Curriculum Intent

-At Sherford Vale Primary School, we use the Connected Geography Scheme of Work to deliver the National Curriculum for Geography throughout Key Stage 1 and "Opening Worlds" scheme in KS2.
-Both schemes are well-sequenced, with a clear progression in knowledge, geographical skills, concepts and vocabulary and links to other curriculum subjects.
+At Sherford Vale Primary School, we follow the National Curriculum in KS1 and 2 for Geography.
+We use the "Opening Worlds" scheme in KS2..
+Our curriculum is sequenced, with a clear progression in knowledge, geographical skills, concepts and vocabulary which links to other curriculum subjects.

 In EYFS, pupils are taught the knowledge and skills for ‘Understanding the World’ using a thematic approach outlined in Development Matters (2021).